 - Petersfield - Grid ref: SU 754226

 Access to the trail is granted to walkers.
 The trail uses public rights of way, private permissive routes and a few quiet roads, which link much of the access land in this area.

 Waymarked by Serpent Trail discs, the route showcases the work of the Sussex Wealden Greensand Heaths Project and highlights the outstanding landscape of the Greensand hills.
 The trail 'snakes' by Liphook, Milland, Fernhurst, Petworth, Fittleworth, Duncton, Heyshott, Midhurst, Stedham and Nyewood to finally reach the serpent's 'tail' at Petersfield.

 - For details of public transport, visit our public transport pages, or call Traveline.

 Information about useful leaflets, booklets and maps is available from the Long Distance Walkers Association website.

 About the Serpent Trail

-- The Serpent trail passes through a number of National Trust sites including Black Down, Marley Common, Woolbeding Common and Lavington Common.
-Visit the National Trust for more information.
+- The Trail passes through a number of National Trust sites including Black Down, Marley Common, Woolbeding Common and Lavington Common - more information can be found on the National Trust website.

 - The Sussex Wildlife Trust (SWT) works on several heaths to restore and recreate heathland on the greensand.
-SWT sites on the route include Stedham Common, parts of Iping Common, Burton and Chingford Ponds and The Mens.
-Visit Sussex Wildlife Trust for more information.
+SWT sites on the route include Stedham Common, parts of Iping Common, Burton and Chingford Ponds and The Mens - more information can be found on the Sussex Wildlife Trust website.